Gary Vance, Dean of College of Adult and Professional Studies

 This high quality, online master’s degree enhances our service to the local and global community, and provides additional support to the vision of CSU by integrating faith in learning, leading and serving.
 Our focus is on presenting an applied approach to all of the management courses presented in the MSOM.
 Many nontraditional students are seeking alternative master’s level degrees in business, given the demand level to enhance their professional lives for promotions and career enhancement opportunities through education.
 The MSOM allows students to increase their relative worth within the organizational setting and to improve the overall productivity of their respected organizations.
 In today’s society, there is an increasing need for individuals with solid critical thinking, problem solving, interpersonal, and communication skills that understand how to operate in a global economy.
 The MSOM also provides an alternative pathway for past or current Bachelor of Science in Organizational Management students to complete and enhance their educational experience by completing their master’s degree in management.

 The Master of Science in Organizational Management consists of thirty-six (36) semester-hours of credit.
-All courses in the MSOM are eight-weeks in length, completely online, and offer a distinct, applied approach to learning.
+All courses in the MSOM are seven-weeks in length, completely online, and offer a distinct, applied approach to learning.
 Each course will offer the following distinctions:

 - Use multiple books for the course that includes college textbooks and books from today’s business “thought” leaders

 - Use a concept called “Course Shorts” that take the most applicable concepts from the books and apply them without having to read the entire book.

 - Focus on critical thinking and problem solving that requires the student to research and determine fact versus opinion